Public Limited Company Registration

 The documents needed to form a public limited company are extremely important.
 It is critical to submitting all necessary registration documents because proper documentation must be completed first to avoid encumbrances.
 Passport Sized Photographs Of all the Directors

-- Address Proof of all the directors and the shareholders.
+- Firstly, Address Proof of all the directors and the shareholders.

-- Copies of the Identity Documents of all the Directors- Aadhar Card, Voter Card, PAN Card.
+- Secondly, Copies of the Identity Documents of all the Directors- Aadhar Card, Voter Card, PAN Card.

-- DSC (Digital Signature Certificate) of all the Directors
+- Thirdly, DSC (Digital Signature Certificate) of all the Directors

-- DIN (Director Identification Number) of all the Directors.
+- Also, DIN (Director Identification Number) of all the Directors.

 - In case the office is a rented property – The rent agreement.

-- In case the office is an owned place- the property ownership documents
+- Also if the office is an owned place- the property ownership documents

 - The water bill and the electricity bill of the business place.

 There is no requirement for a company to have a minimum share capital under the Companies (Amendment) Act, 2015.
 When registering shares on a public stock exchange, the public company must maintain compliance.
 For example, compliance with the listing agreement’s rules must be maintained when listing shares on the stock exchange.

 Shares can be transferred easily

 Shares can be listed on the Stock Exchange

 What are the requirements for forming a public limited company?